ncsl/seek/doc/installation.rst

    # turn image to containeer
    docker run -v $PWD/Data:/data -it -e bids_root=/data -e derivatives_output_dir=/data/derivatives --rm neuroimg_pipeline_reconstruction bash

+:doc: `To better understand how we use Docker, see our Docker playbook <docker_playbook>.`

 Manual Installation (Not Recommended; See Docker)
 -------------------------------------------------